 Both hardwired and battery-powered alarms are adequate at defending your home from fires; the choice ultimately comes down to the level of convenience and technology you’re looking for, as well as your budget.
 The important thing is to make sure that you have smoke alarms installed in every room of your home, and in the right spots inside those rooms.

 Whichever smoke detector you choose, it’s important to make sure they’re installed correctly, and in the right places inside your home.
-The electrical handyman experts at Handyman Connection of Charleston can help you test, install or maintain your smoke detectors so your home and your family will have 24/7 protection against fire hazards.
-Call (843) 287-9223 to get in touch with our team today.
+The electrical handyman experts at Handyman Connection of Mount Pleasant can help you test, install or maintain your smoke detectors so your home and your family will have 24/7 protection against fire hazards.
+Call (843) 287-9223 or fill out a form to get in touch with our team today.